 The great news is that you’ll have plenty of support along the way.
-For example, there are terrific, comprehensive guides on how to start a cleaning business, how to start a clothing brand, how to start an Etsy shop, and how to start a photography business.
+For example, there are terrific, comprehensive guides on how to start a cleaning business, how to start a clothing brand, how to start an Etsy shop, how to start a consulting business, and how to start a photography business.

 If you’ve got a hobby – someone has properly created a useful roadmap to turn your hobby into a business.

 So, sit down and figure out your plan.
 It may change over time – in fact, it probably will.
-But, in order to reach a goal you have to know what it is.
+But, to reach a goal, you have to know what it is.

 2. Create a strong brand identity for the business.

 This is true for your company whether you’ve made a single conscious branding decision or not.